 Appealing a Missouri DWI Administrative Hearing

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the New Madrid County, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A New Madrid County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the New Madrid County, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the New Madrid County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte New Madrid County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

 Once it’s filed, the case moves to a de novo hearing, where the New Madrid County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
 And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our New Madrid County, MO DWI/DUI attorneys to present a stronger defense.

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around New Madrid County, MO, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in New Madrid County, MO and beyond – you’re securing your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in New Madrid County and beyond:
+When you partner with a Combs Waterkotte DWI administrative hearing lawyer in the New Madrid County, MO area, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in and around New Madrid County, MO – you’re protecting your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in New Madrid County and beyond:

-Time is Running Out—Get a New Madrid County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Act Now—Speak with a New Madrid County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in New Madrid County, MO.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in New Madrid County, MO.